noahehall/theBookOfNoah/_javascript.md

       2. content-length
       3. etag
 ##### critical rendering path
+  - only concerned with html markup, css and javascript
+  - to optimize the CRP, minimize the following three variables
+    1. critical resource: resource that could block intitial rendering of the page
+    2. critical path length: number of roundtrips, or total time required to fetch all of the critical resources
+      - a function of the dependency grapth between the critical resources and their bytesize: some downloads can only be initiated after a previous resources has been processed
+      - the larger the resource the more roundtrips it takesto download
+    3. critical bytes: total number of byte required to get to first render of the page
+      - the sum of the transfer filesizes of all critical resources
+  - steps to optimize the CRP
+    1. analyze and characterize the critical path: the number of resources, bytes, length
+    2. minimize number of critical resources: eleminate them, defer their download, mark them as async, etc
+    3. optimize the number of critical bytes to reduce the download time (i.e. number of round trips)
+    4. optimize the order in which the remaining critical resources are loaded:
+      - download all critical assets as early as possiblet o shorten the critical path length
   - the set of steps browsers must take to convert HTML, CSS and JS into a living, breathing application
     1. optimizing the critical rendering path is the process of minimizing the total amount of time spent performing each step in browser rendering process
     2. render content to screen as quickly as possible